isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.4.
 Gerente de calidad y procesos)
 #### @color[orange](The process manager role)
-- The process manager’s role is to ensure that the team has defined processes available for major development, management, and team functional activities.
+- The process manager’s role is to @color[green](ensure that the team has defined processes) available for major development, management, and team functional activities.
 Among the process manager’s specific duties are
     + ensuring that the team always follows a defined and documented process

 ---